AI agents and automation

 Common mistakes to avoid

-Sending AIGC tools to MCP clients that must stay offline
+Sending AI-assisted tools to clients that must stay offline

-Use /mcp-tools.json for the non-AIGC catalog, or filter entries in your client when policy forbids server-side generation.
+Use /mcp-tools.json for the non-AI-assisted catalog, or filter entries in your client when policy forbids server-side generation.

 FAQ